GrapeCity/ComponentOne-WinForms-Samples/Core/BarCode/readme.txt

 - Export data to HTML document.

 The sample "Overview" creates varios type of barcodes: popular, Qr, all.
-The sample "DataBinding" connect to the SQLite database and binding data from Customer table.
+The sample "DataBinding" connects to the SQLite database and binding data from Customer table.